318 Magdalena

 318 Magdalena is a main belt asteroid orbiting the Sun.
-It was discovered by Auguste Charlois on 24 September 1891 in Nice.
+It was discovered by French astronomer Auguste Charlois on 24 September 1891 in Nice.
 It may be named for Mary Magdalene, who in legend travelled to Southern Gaul and is the patron saint of Provence.

+This asteroid is orbiting the Sun at a distance of 3.19 AU with a low eccentricity of 0.085 and an orbital period of 5.71 years.
+The orbital period is inclined at an angle of 10.7° to the plane of the ecliptic.
+It is spinning with a rotation period of 42.49 hours.